 This statement intends to be flexible to support multiple communication protocols in the future, but currently only HTTP access is supported.
-It requires that BIND 9 be compiled with libxml2; the statistics-channels statement is still accepted even if it is built without the library, but any HTTP access will fail with an error.
+It requires that BIND 9 be compiled with libxml2 and/or json-c (also known as libjson0); the statistics-channels statement is still accepted even if it is built without the library, but any HTTP access will fail with an error.

 An inet control channel is a TCP socket listening at the specified ip_port on the specified ip_addr, which can be an IPv4 or IPv6 address.
 An ip_addr of (asterisk) is interpreted as the IPv4 wildcard address; connections will be accepted on any of the system's IPv4 addresses.
-To listen on the IPv6 wildcard address, use an ip_addr of ::.
+To listen on the IPv6 wildcard address, use an ip_addr of ::